bltbit/showdown/checkpoints.md

 - We'll take this from a mobile Progressive Web App all the way to the Apple and Google app stores (optional)
 - You'll learn a ton of relevant techniques, gain skills, and experience at the same time.
 You'll ship something, and that's impressive.
 - `cd pwa`
 - Set up an `ngrok` shortcut to make it easy.
-We're going ot be doing a lot of physical device testing.
+We're going ot be doing a lot of mobile device testing.
   - If you want to pay for ngrok, you can choose your own subdomain.
 I don't think you need it.
 Just copy the URL into your shared phone notes.
-- Why is physical device testing so important, so early?
+- Why is mobile device testing so important, so early?
 Check it out, there's already a problem.
   - On Mobile Safari (iOS), there is a behavior called `overscroll` where the view bounces a bit when you swipe.
 That might be okay for a web page, but we don't want our app or mobile game to feel that way.
   - Disable overscroll
 - Create a blank canvas